 Falling three methods patterns are made up of five candlesticks.
 This pattern is a little bit of a bigger pattern in the small candlesticks patterns.

 The first candlestick in the falling three is a long bearish candlestick.
-This candle is a part of the trend (register for free and take our stock trading courses and we'll show you how to read the market).
+This candle is a part of the trend.

-Next there are three consecutive candles.
-These should be smaller bullish candlesticks.
+Next there are three consecutive candles; should be smaller bullish candlesticks.
 These candlesticks should trade below the high of the first bearish candlestick.

 Then the last candlestick is another big bearish one.
 This is the continuation of the bearish trend.
 Hence price should continue to move down with falling three methods patterns.

 Those three bearish candles are consolidation candles.
-It's important to see where price is in regards to moving average lines.
-This usually predicts when the consolidation and the 3 moves up occur before price continues downward.
+It is important to see where price is in regards to moving average lines.
+This usually predicts when the consolidation and the three moves up occur before price continues downward.